ufopiloot42/website/content/books/zero_to_one.md

 >Brilliant thinking is rare, but courage is in even shorter supply than genius.

 >1.
-It is better to risk boldness that triviality.
+It is better to risk boldness than triviality.
 >2.
 A bad plan is better than no plan.
 >3.
 Competitive markets destroy profits.
 >4.
 Sales matters just as much as products.